O-1 Processing Time in 2026: How Long It Takes and How to Avoid Delays

 Consular delays

-For applicants outside the U.S., consular processing adds a variable that USCIS approval doesn’t control.
+For applicants outside the U.S., consular processing adds a variable beyond USCIS approval.
 Appointment availability, administrative processing for security clearances, and country-specific processing conditions can all affect how quickly you receive I-129 approval or your visa stamp.
 Building buffer time into your start date is strongly recommended.

 How Manifest Law can help with your O-1 visa